BioNUGUT Microbiome Study Home Page

 In recent years, the science of the microbiome – every person’s individual and unique collection of bacteria – is revealing its potential impact on everything from cancer and obesity to mental health.

-Now, Alberta’s Tomorrow Project is participating in an international project called Gut Metabotypes as Biomarkers for Nutrition and Health, or BioNUGUT.
+Recently, Alberta’s Tomorrow Project participated in an international project called Gut Metabotypes as Biomarkers for Nutrition and Health, or BioNUGUT.
 Its aim is to explore which collections of microbes are linked with ongoing health or illness.

 As bacteria in the gut break down food, they produce chemicals that can be detected in the blood.
 Thanks to blood and stool samples, detailed dietary and lifestyle questionnaires, and health records from participants, researchers will be able to determine microbiome “signatures” that suggest either health or developing disease.
 Such biological markers could eventually be used in health prevention or screening programs, as well as to monitor recovery after disease.

-Dr. Jane Shearer, Associate Professor in the Faculty of Kinesiology at the University of Calgary, will be recruiting 400 ATP participants for the Canadian arm of this study.
+Dr. Jane Shearer, Associate Professor in the Faculty of Kinesiology at the University of Calgary, recruited 400 ATP participants for the Canadian arm of this study.

 “We hope to learn what lifestyle factors, such as diet and exercise, are important in shaping this gut microbiome in health and its roles in the initiation, development and progression of chronic diseases such as cardiovascular disease, obesity, type 2 diabetes and inflammatory disease,” notes Dr. Shearer.

-Taking part in the BioNUGUT study involves completing online questionnaires about what you eat, and how active you are.
-You will be asked to come for a morning appointment at our study centre at the Richmond Road Diagnostic Centre in Calgary.
-We’ll ask that you not eat for several hours prior to the appointment, where we will take some simple physical measurements and a blood sample.
-Don’t worry, we’ll have snacks for you there!
-Participating also involves returning a small sample of a bowel movement to us.
-The directions on how to use the collection kit are simple and can be found here.
+Taking part in the BioNUGUT study involved completing online questionnaires about what participants eat, and how active they are.
+Participants were asked to come for a morning appointment at our study centre at the Richmond Road Diagnostic Centre in Calgary.
+Participating also involved returning a small sample of a bowel movement to us.

-Throughout the summer and fall of 2018, participants are being randomly invited to take part in the BioNUGUT study.
-Watch for your invitation via email!
+Throughout the summer and fall of 2018, participants were randomly invited to take part in the BioNUGUT study.